 Soil scientists use a common language of horizon designation nomenclature to describe and articulate the observed differences in soil horizons within a soil profile.
 These basic notations and the act of “naming” genetic horizons distills important information in the form of master horizons, characteristic subscripts, horizon and pedogenic sequences and parent material discontinuities.
-Horizon designations convey a mental concept of the soil properties while allowing complexity and variability in how horizon designations are applied.
-Experienced soil scientists will generally apply horizon nomenclature similarly to the features they observe and identify in the process of describing a soil profile due to the rigid guidelines and definitions of their application.
+Horizon designations convey a qualitative description of soil properties and process while allowing flexibility in how horizon designations are applied.
+Experienced soil scientists will generally apply horizon nomenclature consistently from site to site and through time due to the rigid guidelines and definitions of their application.
+However, among a group of soil scientists there will be variability in the exact designations used—each having their own unique training, field experiences, and tendencies towards “lumping” (describing fewer and thicker horizons) or “splitting” (describing more and thinner horizons).